jedwood/express-for-APIs/README.md

 >A few tips and libraries for creating and documenting RESTful APIs with Express.js

-Two things really got me sucked into Express when I first started using it: Jade and Stylus.
+Two things really got me sucked into Express when I first started using it: [Jade](http://jade-lang.com/) and [Stylus](http://learnboost.github.io/stylus/).
 I can barely tolerate writing HTML and CSS any other way.

-These days I spend more time spend more time using Express for APIs that send nothing but JSON.
+These days I spend more time using Express for APIs that send nothing but JSON.
 In this post I'll cover a few libraries and reminders to help keep your code organized and your API friendly for developers.

 ## Mongoose